fzago-cray/liblustre/README.md

     uint64_t instead of an int.
 -   hai_first and hai_next are now functions called lus_hsm_hai_first
     and lus_hsm_hai_next
--   llapi_hsm_import takes its striping information in a layout struture.
+-   lus_hsm_import takes its striping information in a layout struture.
 It now returns a file descriptor which can be used by the caller to set the extended attributes.
 The fid parameter is no longer needed since it can be retrieved by the caller through the